- Over 1 Million Braces Sold Worldwide

 - Free Standard Delivery on all UK orders

 - Free Returns on all Orders

-For serious injuries such as damage to the rotator cuff and dislocations, a shoulder brace that immobilises the joint is often prescribed.
-Following injury and/or surgery to the upper limbs the use of shoulder supports can help to protect the joint from further damage whilst providing support and reducing discomfort.
+For serious injuries such as damage to the rotator cuff and dislocations, shoulder braces that immobilise the joint are often prescribed.
+Following injury and/or surgery to the upper limbs the use of shoulder braces can help to protect the joint from further damage whilst providing support and reducing discomfort.